 The Authority may appoint an independent agent to examine and/or test the licensee’s billing system on its behalf.

-The licensee shall, where required by the Authority, produce a billing record for any subscriber that at the very minimum contain calling number, called number, date, time, balance before a call, duration of call, amount charged, balance after the call and any other detail as the Authority may deem necessary to enable it discharge its duties with regard to this licence.
+The licensee shall, where required by the Authority, produce a billing record for any subscriber that at the very minimum contain calling number, called number, date, time, balance before a call, duration of call, amount charged, balance after the call and any other detail as the Authority may deem necessary to enable it to discharge its duties with regard to this licence.

 Service usage record